shoutsid/townhall/README.md

 ## Features

-- **Planner**: The [planner](https://github.com/shoutsid/townhall/blob/main/agents/planner.py) module provides functionalities to truncate conversations, initiate chats with the planner, and manage a registry of functions.
+- **Planner**: The [planner](https://github.com/shoutsid/townhall/blob/main/agents/planner.py) initiate chats with the planner, and manage a registry of functions.
 - **Function Registry**: The [function registry](https://github.com/shoutsid/townhall/blob/main/agents/function_registry.py) module manages a registry of functions, allowing users to add, execute, and list functions.
 - **Buddy**: The [buddy](https://github.com/shoutsid/townhall/blob/main/agents/buddy.py) module represents a chatbot that can initiate a chat between a user and an assistant agent.
 - **Settings**: The [settings](https://github.com/shoutsid/townhall/blob/main/settings.py) module loads environment variables and defines configurations for the application.